aidatorajiro/memgame/README.md

 - memorpy (c) Nicolas VERDIER

 ## Installation / Run
-A little complicated.
-First, you have to install [Kivy](https://kivy.org/).
-It is multi-platform graphic library for Python.
+First, you have to install [Kivy](https://kivy.org/), a multi-platform graphic library for Python.
-Follow this article in order to install Kivy.
-Use Python 2.7.x. <https://kivy.org/docs/installation/>
+Follow this article in order to install Kivy (use Python 2.7.x). <https://kivy.org/docs/installation/>

 then, run following command.